stefanrmmr/beatinspect/README.md

 - TO BE IMPLEMENTED SOON: upcoming features
   - Conversion to .wav file with predefined settings<br/>(provided by using convertio.co's API features)<br/>
   - Meta data information encoded in the output file
+  - use youtube links as a form of providing input data
-  - Bringing beatinspect to mobile browsers/devices
+  - Bringing beatinspect to mobile browsers/devices<br/><br/>

 <img width="658" alt="ux_screenshot" src="https://user-images.githubusercontent.com/82606558/163827628-f27058de-5d44-4002-a12d-a3c041720231.png">